 Educate client of the types of contraceptives available, so client can be informed to choose which method of contraception will work best for them.
-Inability to pay should not serve as a barrier to access to contraceptive.
+Inability to pay should not serve as a barrier to access to contraceptive or other family planning services.
 Client's choice of contraceptive must be voluntary and without coercion.
-The FPEM-19 may be utilized as an overview between each type of contraceptive; and may assist client to determine which contraceptive method is best for him/her.
+The Kentucky Family Planning Guide, also known as FPEM-19, may be utilized as an overview of each type of contraceptive; and may assist client to determine which contraceptive method is best for him/her.